 McKenna pioneered the first behavioral and electro-physiological studies documenting differences between mothers and infants sleeping together and apart and has become known worldwide for his work in promoting studies of breast feeding and mother-infant cosleeping.
 A biological anthropologist, and Director of the Mother-Baby Behavioral Sleep Laboratory McKenna began his career studying the social behavior and development of monkeys and apes with an emphasis on parenting behavior and ecology.
 He has published over 150 articles and six books including a popular parenting book Sleeping With Your baby: A Parents Guide To Co-sleeping.
 He has coedited Ancestral Landscapes In Human Evolution, Evolutionary Medicine, and a more recent co-edited volume Evolution and Health: New Perspectives (Oxford University Press.
 He won the prestigious Shannon Award (with Dr. Sarah Mosko) from the National Institutes of Child Health and Development for his SIDS research and is the nation’s foremost authority and spokesperson to the national press on issues pertaining to infant and childhood sleep problems, sleep development, and breastfeeding.

-Lenka Medvecová Tinková is commonly seen as an sleep expert in Czech republic and has appeared in national televisions in Czech republic and Slovakia.
-She gives expert commentary about baby and child sleep in different radio stations, press, parenting websites and televisions.
+Lenka Medvecová Tinková is an anthropologist and czech sleep expert.
+She has appeared in state televisions in the Czech and Slovak Republic and has commented on baby and child sleep at various radio stations, press, parenting websites and televisions.

-She studied anthropology with a focus on ethology and socio-cultural anthropology at Charles University in Prague.
+She has a degree in anthropology with a focus on ethology and socio-cultural anthropology from the Charles University in Prague.
 Within her field she was doing ethnography research about baby sleep for almost six years.

-In 2018, the ProsimSpinkej project organized the first anthropological symposium on children’s sleep in Prague called Children’s Sleep through the Eyes of Anthropologists.
-The main guest was biological anthropologist Prof. Helen Ball.
+In 2018, the ProsimSpinkej project hosted the first anthropological symposium on children’s sleep in Prague called Children’s Sleep through the Eyes of Anthropologists, where Prof. HELEN BALL, a biological anthropologist, was the main guest.

 In addition to consulting, researching and publishing books, she also gives lectures for parents.
 From 2014 to 2018, she lectured in more than 100 towns throughout the Czech Republic and Slovakia and several festivals and events for parents.

-We kindly invite all the doulas, midwives, lactation consultants, pediatricians, neurologists, psychologists, anthropologists, baby wearing consultants, health visitors, sleep consultants, teachers, au pairs and all the other professionals and people who somehow work with families or babies and are interested in baby sleep and anthropology.
+The symposium is intended for all doulas, midwives, lactation consultants, peadiatricians, neurologists, psychologists, anthropologists, baby-wearing consultants, health care providers, sleep consultants, teachers, au pairs and any other professionals and people who work with families or babies or are simply interested in baby sleep and anthropology.

-- great opportunity to meet one of the most cited baby sleep scientist from the world
+- Great opportunity to meet one of the most cited baby sleep scientist in the world

-- to get the new inspiration in your own specialisation and work
+- New inspiration for your own specialisation and work

-- be the part of the interesting international group of professionals
+- Being part of an interesting international group of professionals

-- find out what is new in research in the topics of: SIDS, co-sleeping, breastsleeping, normal infant sleep
+- Discover what is new in research in the topics of: SIDS, co-sleeping, breastsleeping, normal infant sleep

 - A Brief History of Infant Sleep In Western Industrialized Societies